-In North America, the standard pipe length is 7.5m (25').
-The additional refrigerant to be charged can be calculated using the following formula:
+In North America, the standard pipe length is 7.5m (25ft).
+The minimum length is 10ft.
+The factory charge is suitable for pipe lengths of 10-25ft.
+If piping length exceeds 25ft, the additional refrigerant to be charged can be calculated using the formula in Table 8.
+For multi-zone units refer to the multi-zone installation and operation manual.